 Other Current Regulations

-We are fortunate to have an excellent team of people who endow our company with world-class expertise and professionalism right across our business.
-Thanks in particular to our award-winning in-house technical operations, we are fully prepared to meet the challenges of new environmental and other maritime regulations.
+We are fortunate to have an outstanding team of people who provide world-class expertise and professionalism right across our business.
+All share sensible values and are dedicated to delivering excellent service.
+Thanks in particular to our in-house fleet management operations, we are well prepared to meet the challenges of new environmental and other maritime regulations.

 This CSR Report

-This document is our second standalone CSR Report, designed to serve as a comprehensive CSR reference document to better satisfy the growing interest in the details of our CSR responsibilities and performance.
-It also serves to clearly address the disclosure requirements of the Environmental, Social and Governance Reporting Guide (“ESG Guide”) of The Stock Exchange of Hong Kong.
+This CSR Report seeks to better satisfy our stakeholders’ growing interest in our CSR responsibilities and performance and to clearly address the disclosure requirements of the Environmental, Social and Governance Reporting Guide (“ESG Guide”) of The Stock Exchange of Hong Kong.